Mark Carroll (rugby league): Playing career

 While Carroll obviously enjoyed playing in a stronger pack at Manly, three consecutive grand Final appearances (1995–97) garnered just the one premiership success, in 1996.

 At the end of 1997, Carroll left Manly to play for the London Broncos but the move was not a success and he cited homesickness as the reason for his return.

 He re-joined South Sydney Rabbitohs in 1999 and was an important part of the club's early season resurgence.
 Recalled to rep football in the Second State of Origin match that year, he was knocked out in the series decider after a controversial tackle by Jason Smith.

 Post playing

 Forced to retire at season's end because of chronic knee injury, Carroll became a committed supporter of South Sydney Rabbitohs' reinstatement into the NRL in 2002.

 In 2000, Carroll was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
 He has since gained some notoriety as the international bodyguard of actor Russell Crowe.

 In June 2020, Carroll advised listeners on 2GB and FoxSports that Paul Gallen was a drug cheat and coward and that he got off lightly for his involvement during the Cronulla Sharks supplement scandal.

-After the comment, several NRL lounge chair commentators, including Darwin resident, AB, suggested Spud run as Prime Minister.
-"Spud's a legend, Spud for PM!"
-AB said.
+In March 2023, Carroll revealed that he was diagnosed with CTE the previous year.
+He is calling on the NRL to exercise its duty of care and fund brain scans for ex-players.